Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Acknowledgements

-\textbf{Acknowledgements:} We are very grateful to Darek Kowalski for several enriching discussions at various stages of this work.
+We are very grateful to Darek Kowalski for several enriching discussions at various stages of this work.
 The first author would also like to thank the members of the theory group of the Dept. of Computer Science \& Engineering at IIT Madras for their input and feedback when this material was presented as a talk.
+We are also very grateful to the anonymous reviewer for helping to improve the presentation, style, and some technical matters of this paper.
+This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.